Chase16Rogers/curb-side/README.md

-# Curb-Syde
+## **Curb-Syde**

 #### This application addresses small businesses who need to facilitate communications for customers ordering items to pick up curbside.
-Conducting curbside pickup over the phone is ineffective and costly, as each arriving customer calls in just to let a business know they've arrived.
+Curb-Syde seeks to  Conducting curbside pickup over the phone is ineffective and costly, as each arriving customer calls in just to let a business know they've arrived.
 Curb-Syde seeks to facilitate the entire customer interaction, from placing an order to physically picking up the order.

 ## Technologies used
 ### Client-side